Zuber-group/CryoVesNet/README.md

 </pre>
 > The repair_spheres method has the following signature:
 > <pre>repair_spheres( p=0.3, m=4, memkill=True)/pre>
-> which you can set the "m" as mahalonobis distance threshold and p as p-value threshold, to remove outlier.
+> which you can set the "m" as Mahalonobis distance threshold and p as p-value threshold, to remove outlier.
 10. This step ensures that the mod file is compatible with the pyto software
 <pre>
 pl.make_full_modfile(input_array_name='convex_labels')